XRPLF/xrpl-dev-portal/content/concept-issuing-and-operational-addresses.md

 ## Operational Addresses ##

 An operational address is like a cash register.
 It makes payments on behalf of the institution by transferring issuances to customers and partners.
-In order to sign transactions automatically, the secret key for an operational address must be stored on a server that is connected to the internet.
-(The secret key can be stored encrypted, but the server must decrypt it in order to sign transactions.)
+To sign transactions automatically, the secret key for an operational address must be stored on a server that is connected to the internet.
+(The secret key can be stored encrypted, but the server must decrypt it to sign transactions.)
 Customers and partners do not, and should not, create accounting relationships with an operational address.

 Each operational address has a limited balance of issuances.
 When the balance of an operational address gets low, the financial institution refills it by sending a payment from the issuing address or a standby address.